 I transit through the wall, for greatest clarity of Vision.
 No human is present in the hallway.
 Motion traces of haste and stealth whisper on the floorboards and tick from around the corner and from the facing wall.

 I cannot pursue.
 A large, triple-reinforced box sits blocking Joe's door.
 My Vision shows me a Seal of Solomon, a faint watermark within the interlocked flaps closing the top of the carton.
-This can mean only one of many of the same things.
+I would now be afraid, if I could.
 I shift my Vision, to view through the side.